 - Clay Madsen Recreation Center, a 50,500-square-foot facility with two basketball courts, weight room, aerobics classes, indoor swimming pool and more.

-- Allen R Baca Center for Senior and Community Activities hosts programs for adults ages 50 and up with an arts-and-crafts room, lunchroom, kitchen, computer lab, patio, workout room and dance room.
+- Allen R Baca Center for Senior and Community Activities hosts programs for adults ages 50 and up with an arts-and-crafts room, lunchroom, kitchen, computer lab, patio, workout and dance room.

 Kids’ Clubhouse and Camps